Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Appendix B: Supplementary Experiments

 \subsubsection{Alignment Loss Study}

-To select the feature representation enhancement loss in the FRE module of our LLaCTR, we compare the performance of mean squared error loss ($\mathcal{L}_{MSE}$), contrastive loss ($\mathcal{L}_{CL}$), and Kullback-Leibler divergence loss ($\mathcal{L}_{KL}$) on Amazon Gift Cards and Video Games datasets over DeepFM and WuKong backbones, and the results are shown in Table~\ref{tab:appendix-fre-loss}.

-We can find that the KL divergence loss performs better than the MSE loss and CL loss, so we use the KL divergence loss as the final feature representation enhancement loss in our experiments.
+For the feature representation enhancement loss in the FRE module, we compare the performance of mean squared error loss ($\mathcal{L}_{MSE}$), contrastive loss ($\mathcal{L}_{CL}$), and Kullback-Leibler divergence loss ($\mathcal{L}_{KL}$) over DeepFM and WuKong backbones, and the results are shown in Table~\ref{tab:appendix-fre-loss}.
+We find that the KL divergence loss performs better than the MSE loss and CL loss, which is more suitable for enhancement loss.